 Plan your evacuation route, including two or three different routes in case some roads are blocked.

 You will also want to take a look and ensure your home insurance includes earthquake coverage.
 At Square One, earthquake coverage is automatically included as an insured peril on your policy, with Guaranteed Replacement Cost for your home.
-Other home insurance providers will require you add earthquake coverage also.
-The cost of the coverage will be dependent on the level of risk associated with earthquakes in the area your home is located.
+Other home insurance providers will require you to add earthquake coverage.
+The cost of the coverage will be dependent on the level of risk associated with earthquakes in the area in which your home is located.
 Obviously, homes in BC would be cited as having a higher risk than homes in areas like Ontario, for example.

 In most cases you will see a significantly higher deductible listed for your earthquake coverage, listed separately from your standard policy deductible.
 Usually, your earthquake deductible will be on a percentage basis.
 For example, if the cost to rebuild your home is estimated at $500,000, and you also have $250,000 in coverage for your personal property, a 5% deductible on the value of your property would be $37,500.
 This is done with the expectation that in the event of a serious earthquake, the damage would be quite extensive and increase both the cost for materials and labour to rebuild your home.

 There can also be several options available for your earthquake deductible.
-Depending on the percentage of the loss you are willing to mitigate yourself, by choosing a higher deductible, you may see some savings on your insurance premium.
+Depending on the percentage of the loss you are willing to take on yourself, by choosing a higher deductible, you may see some savings on your insurance premium.

 You would also want to confirm with your insurance provider what is defined as a single occurrence when considering an earthquake, as there is always the possibility of aftershocks.

-At Square One, with respect to earthquakes specifically, one occurrence is defined as all earthquake shocks occurring within a period of 72 hours while the policy is in force.
+At Square One, with respect to earthquakes specifically, one occurrence is defined as all earthquake shocks occurring within a period of 168 consecutive hours after the initial shock.
 It is also important to note that damage caused by tsunamis is generally excluded from your home insurance, even if the tsunami was caused by an earthquake.
-Your policy will cover loss or damage to your building, and personal property, as well as the cost to live elsewhere while your home is being repaired.

 For more information on the availability of earthquake insurance in Canada, or to get a home insurance quote, contact Square One at 1.855.331.6933.